 My Commitment to Diversity & Inclusion

 Diversity is a worthy goal for any institution because it widens perspective, fosters an understanding of difference, and promotes personal and scholarly growth for everyone.
 But diversity without inclusion is empty.
 Inclusion only occurs through access and the proper environment.
-Students and scholars need access to resources, to mentors, and to opportunities.
+Students and scholars need access to resources, mentors, opportunities, and community.
 We must recognize that some are fortunate enough to already have that access while others are not.
 The goal is to have each and every student starting from the same position of access so that they can truly display their excellence and full potential.
 After access, a sincerely inclusive environment requires a climate of belonging and recognition.
 I have spent several years actively working for the continual improvement of climate, inclusivity, diversity, and the creation of pathways (access) to success for marginalized and underrepresented students at all levels of the university.

 Within my own classroom I am consciously perceptive of who is populating the classroom and who is speaking.
 This informs my efforts to allow the less-represented time to be heard.
 I find it important that all students are able to get their views heard, and a classroom containing diverse experiences makes for more interesting conversations and more potential for growth.
 Sometimes difference creates conflict and I am particularly skilled at managing classroom conflict in a way that does not alienate certain students.
 I also take responsibility upon myself to diversify my syllabi, meaning, I make an effort to include relevant texts from underrepresented philosophers.
 And finally, I gladly serve as a mentor, ally, and advocate for any student who wishes to seek such support.
 I make it clear from the first day of class that I have an open-door policy for any student regardless of race, class, disability, sexuality, or gender identity.